-- 3. Students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 17 years of age. - 4.
-Foreign students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
-(Section7.32 of the WHW.)

-5. Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
+- 3. Prospective students with a foreign diploma seeking admittance by virtue of an entrance examination as referred to in Article 2, paragraph 6, must be at least 17 years of age. - 4.
+Foreign prospective students from outside the EU who are 18 years of age or older on the date of their first enrolment must have a valid residence permit.
+(Section 7.32 of the WHW.) - 5.
+Foreign students with a residence permit are required to earn at least 50% of the available credits each year.
 The IND will be informed if the student fails to meet this requirement, unless there are special circumstances due to which the student was unable to meet this requirement.
-Such a notification may be withheld once during the course of each study programme.
+Such a notification based on the same special circumstances may be withheld once during the course of each study programme.